 Information Depth

-Calculate XRF information depths of traces/minor elements in a given matrix for a specific excitation configuration!
+Use this calculator to determine the information depths of trace and minor elements in a given matrix for a specific excitation configuration.

 Spectrometer